 What are the Common Errors While Writing an Essay?

 Essay writing in IELTS is troublesome for many students who repetitively make mistakes of one or the other kind and hence struggle to get their target band score in writing.
 By merely working on those committed mistakes and by just to avoid repeating them, you are able to write an essay effectively.
-Following are some of the common errors that candidates appearing in IELTS often make while writing an essay:

 Not Meeting Minimum Word Limit